Infers/Infers/Docs/Tutorial.md

 been done so far with type classes or, as described in the next section, with datatype generic programming techniques.

-## The Rep module and Datatype Generic Programming
+## The Rep class and Datatype Generic Programming

 Let's continue to extend the `Show` class we defined earlier.
 One could extend the `Show` class with members for tuples, `'t1 * ... * 'tn`, of various lengths and all the standard type families like `option<'t>`, but that would be a never ending job.
-Fortunately, the Infers library comes with an inference rule module, `Rep`, that can build type representations for various F# types and using those type representations one can define rules over the structure of tuple, record and union types.
+Fortunately, the Infers library comes with an inference rule class, `Rep`, that can build type representations for various F# types and using those type representations one can define rules over the structure of tuple, record and union types.

-### Tuples
+### Tuples as nested products

-The basic idea behind the `Rep` module is to view tuples and records as nested products and union types as nested sums.
+The basic idea behind the `Rep` class is to view tuples and records as nested products and union types as nested sums.
 For example, the tuple type

 ```fsharp